Zombie Town: Production

 In August 2022, it was announced that Aykroyd, Chase and several other actors were cast in the film and that filming occurred in Ontario.
 The film was shot in Sudbury in September 2022.
 Principal photography wrapped that same month after four weeks of filming.

 The score was composed by Ryan Shore.

 Release

 The film was released in theaters in Canada on August 18, 2023.
-It also premiered on Hulu in October 6, 2023.
+It also premiered on Hulu on October 6, 2023.